Atharv1610/Election-Analysis/README.md

         infrastructure development, employment opportunities, and governance efficiency, showed distinct voting patterns compared to rural areas, which prioritized agricultural welfare, local development projects, and traditional community concerns.

+   	 Identity politics and localized issues played a pivotal role in shaping electoral outcomes.
+Various regions exhibited polarization driven by local
+         sentiments, cultural identities, and historical contexts.
+Regional parties and alliances strategically leveraged these factors to consolidate support, impacting the distribution of seats and electoral alliances.